Since 2015, Christine Bader has been director of social responsibility at Amazon.

-Christine Bader is a visiting scholar and lecturer at Columbia University, where she co-teaches a course on human rights and business, and a human rights advisor to BSR (Business for Social Responsibility).
+Previously, Bader was a visiting scholar and lecturer at Columbia University, where she co-taught a course on human rights and business.
+Bader was also a human rights advisor to BSR (Business for Social Responsibility).

 In 2000, Bader joined BP plc and proceeded to work in Indonesia, China, and the UK, managing the human rights impacts of some of the company's largest projects in the developing world.
 In 2006, she created a part-time pro bono role as advisor to the UN secretary-general's special representative for business and human rights, a role she took up full-time in 2008 until the UN mandate ended in 2011.